Prompting GPT-3 To Be Reliable: Facet 4: Factuality Via Knowledge Updating

 \subsection{Reasoning-Augmented Multi-Hop QA}

-The above experiments demonstrate the effectiveness of improving GPT-3's factuality via in-context knowledge updating, however, it is mostly constrained on simple single-hop factual questions.
+The above experiments demonstrate the effectiveness of ensuring GPT-3's factuality via in-context knowledge updating; however, it is mostly constrained on simple single-hop factual questions.
 In real-world applications, many user queries are multi-hop - they require multiple steps of reasoning over factual knowledge.
 Ensuring factuality in multi-hop questions involves additional challenges: models may fail because they derive the reasoning steps wrongly.
-To tackle this more challenging multi-hop setting, we study whether it is possible to improve GPT-3's multi-hop reasoning by incorporating human-written question decomposition in the prompt to \textbf{update the model's reasoning chain} (illustrated in the right half of Figure~\ref{fig:QA_demos}).
+To tackle this more challenging multi-hop setting, we study whether it is possible to improve GPT-3's multi-hop reasoning by incorporating human-written question decomposition in the prompt.

-\paragraph{HotpotQA and Decomposed Sub-Questions} We use the HotpotQA dataset~\citep{Yang2018HotpotQAAD} for our experiments, which consists of multi-hop questions that require at least two steps of reasoning.
+\textbf{HotpotQA and Decomposed Sub-Questions} We use the HotpotQA dataset~\citep{Yang2018HotpotQAAD} for our experiments, which consists of multi-hop questions that require at least two steps of reasoning.
 We use the question decomposition from \cite{Tang2021DoMQ}, where HotpotQA questions are annotated as decomposed (single-hop) sub-questions with corresponding intermediate answers.

-\paragraph{Baseline: Chain-of-Thought Prompting} Chain-of-Thought (CoT) prompting~\citep{Wei2022ChainOT} is a new prompting method tailored to multi-step questions, which we adopt in our experiments as a baseline, where we provide human-written reasoning steps for all demo examples to induce similar reasoning on test examples.
+\textbf{Baseline: Chain-of-Thought Prompting} Chain-of-Thought (CoT) prompting~\citep{Wei2022ChainOT} is a new prompting method tailored to multi-step questions, which we adopt in our experiments as a baseline, where we provide human-written reasoning steps for all demo examples to induce similar reasoning on test examples.
 We measure accuracy of GPT-3's final answer predictions on HotpotQA (Overall) as well as on the decomposed single-hop sub-questions.
 From the first row of Table~\ref{tab:hotpot_cot}, we see that standard prompting achieves higher accuracy on the single-hop sub-questions than the entire multi-hop questions as expected.
 CoT generates the entire reasoning chain along with its decomposed sub-questions and the intermediate answers to sub-questions, where the accuracy on the multi-hop questions is higher than standard prompting (second row of Table~\ref{tab:hotpot_cot}).